ChopX-Sky7/ChopX-Sky7/README.md

 - Dmitry "Sky7" Yaschenko
-- I’m interested in backend, Java, JavaFX, GameDesign, and other things a not related to programming
+- I’m interested in backend, Java, JavaFX, GameDesign, Algoritms and other things a not related to programming
-- Сurrently learning Java and Java Spring.
-Little bit PHP, Laravel and SQL
+- Сurrently learning Java and Spring.
 - If u want reach me: @regulexper tg